-As a Principal at Kotter, Nick draws on his wide skill set to help organizations formulate and achieve their strategy and culture goals.
+As a Director at Kotter, Nick draws on his wide skill set to help organizations formulate and achieve their strategy and culture goals.
 Nick aids clients in surfacing the delta between organizational aspirations and reality, closing that gap together.

 Nick holds a Bachelor of Arts degree in Philosophy from the University of Massachusetts, Amherst.
 He also holds a dual Master of Arts degree in International Affairs from The Fletcher School and Urban Planning, both from Tufts University.